 In January 2016, the FASB published ASU 2016-01: Financial Instruments - Overall (Topic 825-10).
 The amendment addresses certain aspects of recognition, measurement, presentation and disclosure of financial assets and liabilities.
 The amendments in this ASU are effective for public business entities for fiscal years beginning after December 15, 2017, and interim periods within those fiscal years.
-The impact of adoption of the standard has not yet been determined.
+The adoption of ASU 2016-01 is not expected to impact the consolidated financial statements.